 Some cats may chatter their teeth due to dental pain.
 If you notice your cat chattering its jaw without any visual stimuli or any characteristic vocalizations, make an appointment with your vet for a dental checkup.
 Dental pain can be debilitating for cats, and if severe enough, it may even lead to loss of appetite and malnutrition.

-2) Your Cat Can Smell and Hear The Outside
+Cat Can Smell and Hear What’s Outside

 During the summer when you keep your windows open, your cat probably smells a wide range of scents from the outside and hears multiple sounds that it doesn’t experience indoors.
 Sometimes for cats, smell and sound can be more stimulating than visual stimuli.